 Looking for Trouble

-This sensational 1941 memoir of life on the frontline of wartime Europe by a ‘magnificent‘ (Antony Beevor) trailblazing female reporter is a rediscovered classic, introduced by Christina Lamb.
+This sensational 1941 memoir of life on wartime Europe’s frontline by a trailblazing female reporter is an ‘unforgettable’ (The Times) rediscovered classic.

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-This sensational 1941 memoir of life on the frontline of wartime Europe by a trailblazing female reporter is an ‘unforgettable’ (The Times) rediscovered classic, introduced by Christina Lamb
+This sensational 1941 memoir of life on wartime Europe’s frontline by a trailblazing female reporter is an ‘unforgettable’ (The Times) rediscovered classic, introduced by Christina Lamb.

 Paris as it fell to the Nazis